gurpreet2301/ACENET_Summer_School_MPI/_episodes/04-send-and-recv.md

 - MPI messages are a string of length __count__ all of some fixed MPI __type__
 - MPI types exist for characters, integers, floating point numbers, etc.
-- An arbitrary integer __tag__ is also included - helps keep things straight if lots of messages are sent.
+- An arbitrary integer __tag__ is also included - helps keep things straight if lots of messages are sent, but usually unnecessary

 ## Send and Receive